 Pollutants of Concern and True Source Control

 This track will focus on priority pollutants, contaminants of emerging concern, and true source control activities, including regulatory opportunities and constraints, new scientific advancements, and management methods.
-The topics could include bacteria, current use pesticides, trash, biointegrity and biostimulatory substances, microplastics, PFAS, copper, zinc, PCBs, and other constituents of concern.
+The topics may include bacteria, current use pesticides, trash, biointegrity and biostimulatory substances, microplastics, PFAS, copper, zinc, PCBs, 6PPD, and other constituents of concern.

 Stormwater Capture and One Water Collaborations